near/near-indexer-for-wallet/CONTRIBUTING.md

 ### Use Statements

+#### Wildcards

+Try to avoid wildcard imports on a module level as they are hard to reason about.
+Note, it is fine to use them in a limited scope, e.g. inside a function, macro, etc.

+#### Module Imports vs Leaf Item Imports

-To improve readability, try to avoid importing the individual structs, functions, etc unless they are nonambiguous.
+To improve readability, try to avoid importing individual structs, functions, etc unless they are nonambiguous.

 We prefer this: